otavioschwanck/mood-nvim/handbook.md

 | SPC *   | Search text at point on project                                                                 |
 |---------|-------------------------------------------------------------------------------------------------|

-Quick Tip: You can come back to any telescope search with `SPC RET`.
+Quick Tip: You can come back to any telescope search with `SPC RET` (Resume).

 ## Search and Replace on Project